AFLplusplus/AFLplusplus/README.md

 #### g) libfuzzer fuzzer harnesses with LLVMFuzzerTestOneInput()

-libfuzzer `LLVMFuzzerTestOneInput()` harnesses are the defacto standard for fuzzing, and they can be used with afl++ (and honggfuzz) as well!
+libfuzzer `LLVMFuzzerTestOneInput()` harnesses are the defacto standard for fuzzing, and they can be used with AFL++ (and honggfuzz) as well!
 Compiling them is as simple as:
 ```
 afl-clang-fast++ -fsanitize=fuzzer -o harness harness.cpp targetlib.a